46 migrants were found dead inside a semitruck in San Antonio, with 16 more hospitalized, authorities say

 At least 46 people were found dead Monday in sweltering conditions in a semitruck in San Antonio, according to authorities, in a scene the mayor called a "horrific human tragedy."

 The victims were migrants, City Councilwoman Adriana Rocha Garcia said Monday after a briefing by the San Antonio police chief.
-Their discovery comes as US federal authorities have launched an "unprecedented" operation to disrupt human smuggling networks.
+Their discovery comes as US federal authorities have launched an "unprecedented" operation to disrupt human smuggling networks amid an influx of migrants at the US-Mexico border.

-The US Department of Homeland Security's investigation unit was alerted by San Antonio police to "an alleged human smuggling event" and is leading the probe, an Immigration and Customs Enforcement spokesperson said Monday.
+"An alleged human smuggling event" was alerted by San Antonio police to the US Department of Homeland Security's investigation unit, which is leading the probe, an Immigration and Customs Enforcement spokesperson said Monday.
+The incident appears to be among the most deadly in recent years for migrants near the southern border.

 Three people are in police custody, though their connection to the situation is unclear, Police Chief Bill McManus said at a news conference Monday night.